karywjh/Movie-Recommendation/README.md

 Our team uses [IMDb dataset](https://www.kaggle.com/stefanoleone992/imdb-extensive-dataset), designed and implemented a movie recommendation program using graph data structure.

 ## Algorithms Used
-The 3 algorithms we choose to implement is BFS traversal; Dijkstra's Algorithm(shortest path); and graph-coloring algorithm.
+The 3 algorithms we choose to implement aremake  BFS traversal; Dijkstra's Algorithm(shortest path); and graph-coloring algorithm.

 ## Getting Started